damianp9108/githubrepos/README.md

 # GitHub Repos API

-This application allows you to list all non-fork GitHub repositories of a user and for each branch, it provides its name and last commit SHA.
+This application allows you to list all non-fork GitHub repositories of a user and for each branch it provides its name and last commit SHA.

 ## Requirements

-- Java 21
+- Java 22
 - Spring Boot 3
+- Gradle 8.9
+- Lombok 8.6
+- Git 2.45.2

 ## Running the Application